 NCERT Solutions for Class 11 Biology Chapter 4 – Animal Kingdom

-There are a few fundamental features that are common to various individuals in relation to the organization of cells, body symmetry, nature of coelom, pattern of different systems such as digestion, circulatory or reproductive systems.
-These are the fundamental features that form the basis for the classification of animals, some of these are explained in detail in the chapter.
+There are a few fundamental features that are common to various individuals in relation to the organization of cells, body symmetry, nature of coelom, and pattern of different systems such as digestive, circulatory or reproductive systems.
+These are the fundamental features that form the basis for the classification of animals.
+Some of these are explained in detail in the chapter.

 Key Features of NCERT Solutions for Class 11 Biology Chapter 4 – Animal Kingdom